-Item 6c(1) on 1995 Schedule B's.

-Item 6e on 1995 Schedule B's.
+- Item 6a(1) on 1996 2003 Schedule B's; item 6c(1) on 1995 Schedule B's. - Item 6e on 1995 Schedule B's.

-If you are able to use the same Schedule B as under the Alternative Calculation Method, which is the 2003 Schedule B for the 2004 premium payment year, the Distress/Involuntary Termination Method and the Alternative Calculation Method are almost identical; the only difference is that the Distress/Involuntary Termination Method may result in a smaller adjustment for accruals during the plan year preceding the premium payment year, since it would adjust only up to the DOPT.
+If you are able to use the same Schedule B as under the Alternative Calculation Method, which is the 2005 Schedule B for the 2006 premium payment year, the Distress/Involuntary Termination Method and the Alternative Calculation Method are almost identical; the only difference is that the Distress/Involuntary Termination Method may result in a smaller adjustment for accruals during the plan year preceding the premium payment year, since it would adjust only up to the DOPT.
 (See Modification 2 below.)
 Thus, if you use the Distress/Involuntary Termination Method with a Schedule B for the plan year preceding the premium payment year, you may ignore Modifications 1 and 3 below, and apply only Modification 2 to the Alternative Calculation Method.

-The modifications, which are generally designed to reflect and to adjust for the fact that the Schedule B data were determined as of an earlier date, are as follows:
+The modifications, which are generally designed to reflect and to adjust for the fact that the Schedule B data were determined as of an earlier date, are as follows: Modification 1.

-Modification 1.